by Tony Novak, MBA, MT, OnlineAdviser at Freedom Benefits revised 11/28/2012

 Other Tips

-However, you should consider replacing group life insurance with an individual life insurance policy at this time.
+You should consider replacing or "converting" group life insurance to an individual life insurance policy at this time.

 Also consider the importance of maintaining disability income insurance to replace your salary in the event of an extended injury or illness.
 This important coverage should be part of your financial protection regardless of whether offered through an employer benefit plan or purchased separately on your own.
 Quotes and secure online enrollment are available at Freedom Benefits.